Vacunagate: Development of events

-From top to bottom: The first two images show Sinopharm personnel being received by Minister of Health Pilar Mazzetti and Minister of Foreign Affairs Mario López Chávarri at Jorge Chávez International Airport, and the arrival of vaccines for the Phase III clinical trial in Peru on September 2, 2020; the third image shows the former presidential couple (2018–2020), Martín Vizcarra with his wife and former First Lady Maribel Díaz Cabello, who were vaccinated outside the clinical trial at the Government Palace of Peru|Government Palace on October 2, 2020.
+From top to bottom: The first two images show Sinopharm personnel being received by Minister of Health Pilar Mazzetti and Minister of Foreign Affairs Mario López Chávarri at Jorge Chávez International Airport, and the arrival of vaccines for the Phase III clinical trial in Peru on September 2, 2020; the third image shows the former presidential couple (2018–2020), Martín Vizcarra with his wife and former First Lady Maribel Díaz Cabello, who were vaccinated outside the clinical trial at the Government Palace on October 2, 2020.

 On February 10, 2021, an investigation by journalist Carlos Paredes, aired on the television program Beto a Saber on Willax, revealed that former President Martín Vizcarra and his wife, Maribel Díaz, had been vaccinated against COVID-19 in October 2020.
 The information was confirmed the following day by Vizcarra himself, who told the press:

 Finally, I made the brave decision to join the 12,000 volunteers and have the experimental test done.
 I confirm it was on October 2 [2020].

 The following day, the Peruvian Congress summoned the President of the Council of Ministers Violeta Bermúdez, Minister of Health Pilar Mazzetti, and Minister of Labor Javier Palacios Gallegos to report on progress in the fight against the COVID-19 pandemic.
 The ministers appeared before Congress that same day, and Mazzetti stated that she was unaware of Vizcarra’s vaccination, adding that someone like the president should refrain from participating in a clinical trial.
-That same day, it became public knowledge that Dr. Germán Málaga of the Peruvian Cayetano Heredia University, one of the two doctors responsible for the candidate vaccine trials in Peru, had visited the Government Palace on October 2 and 29, dates when the first and second doses of the candidate vaccine were allegedly administered to then-President Martín Vizcarra and his associates.
+That same day, it became public knowledge that Dr. Germán Málaga of the Cayetano Heredia University, one of the two doctors responsible for the candidate vaccine trials in Peru, had visited the Government Palace on October 2 and 29, dates when the first and second doses of the candidate vaccine were allegedly administered to then-President Martín Vizcarra and his associates.

 On February 12, various media outlets reported that a motion of censure against Minister Pilar Mazzetti was being drafted, but it did not garner the required number of congressional signatures or proceed further.
 Several congressional groups also rejected the idea of censuring Mazzetti.
 However, on the evening of February 12, Mazzetti resigned from her position.

 On the morning of February 13, President Francisco Sagasti, in an interview on RPP, defended Minister Mazzetti and described the treatment she received from Congress as "unfair":

 The doctor has been at the forefront of the Ministry of Health for many years, she has made an extraordinary effort, we have all seen how exhausted she is, and the treatment she has received, not only in the media but also in Congress, has been unfair.